“Is your PC feeling sluggish lately?”

 - Clear cookies and cached files.

-- Remove unused extensions.
+- Remove unused or suspicious extensions.

 4. Adjust Graphics and Power Settings